SebastianHeslinRees/Projections_QA/README.md

    pip install -r requirements.txt
    ```

-3. Open the Jupyter Notebook:
+3. Open the Jupyter Notebook or your chosen IDE:
    ```bash
    jupyter notebook
    ```

-4. Run the notebook to analyse the population projections dataset.
+4. Run the notebook to QA population projections dataset.

 ---